ediazest/edu11.github.io/_posts/2017-08-15-Having-fun-with-multiple-environments-part1.md

 #### I want them all!

-As I said in the introduction, both developers and testers are interested in having any available version installed in the same device, saving us time and unexpected problems.
+As I said in the introduction, both developers and testers are interested in having any available version installed on the same device, saving us time and unexpected problems.
 The next step is key to achieve it, because, even though you have already created a *Beta* configuration and changed the names, every time you install a new version, the OS will overwrite the one you have installed (even if it comes from the AppStore).

 You need creating a user-define configuration parameter.
 You can name it as you prefer, but you wil find many references on internet as *BUNDLE_ID_SUFFIX*.
 Once created, open the new *dropdown* and add the values for every configuration, leaving *"Release*" blank.